 - Funding other city projects and services that Pleasant Hill residents and the City Council identify as key priorities.

 Pleasant Hill Library is now 56 years old and has numerous physical constraints and significant structural issues.
 The City is now in the process of hiring an architect to begin the design phase for a new library.
 For more information on this go to the Library Project page.

 Measure K Oversight Committee and Mandatory Financial Audits

-Measure K would establish a Citizens' Oversight Committee to ensure that all voter-approved funds would be spent appropriately.
+Measure K established a Citizens' Oversight Committee to ensure that all voter-approved funds are spent appropriately.
 In addition, the measure requires mandatory financial audits and yearly reports to the community regarding all revenue collected and spent on City projects and services.